zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/atp-apex-spreadsheet-app/README.md

     [Description of the illustration ShowNewTab.png](files/ShowNewTab.txt)

 8. The service console opens to the **Overview** page.
 Click **Development** in the left navigation pane.
-9. Click the **APEX** button.
+9. Click the **Application Express** button.
-10. Enter your OCI password to sign into APEX Administrative Services.
+10. Enter your database ADMIN password to sign into APEX Administrative Services.
 11. Click **Sign In to Administration**.

     ![](img/section1/image5.png)